Shalom Ronli-Riklis

 Shalom Ronli-Riklis (שלום רונלי-ריקליס; 24 January 1922 – 27 January 1994) was an Israeli musician, music teacher, and the conductor of the IDF Orchestra.

 Biography

 Shalom Ronli-Riklis was born in 1922 in Tel Aviv.
 As a young man, Riklis learned to play the violin and the piano.
 His piano teacher Vincze-Kraus taught at the Rubin Academy of Music in Tel Aviv University.
 During his studies at the Hebrew Gymnasium "Herzliya," he learned to play the trumpet and later, the French horn, which would become his main instrument.

-After graduation, he joined the Jewish Brigade.
-Following a period of service in the infantry, Riklis joined the Orchestra Brigade.
-Shortly before his release from the Brigade, he was appointed the orchestra conductor.
-After his release from the Brigade, Riklis graduated from the Academy of Music in piano and conducting.
+After graduation, he joined the British Army and served in the Jewish Brigade during World War II.
+Following a period of service in the infantry, Riklis joined the brigade's orchestra.
+Shortly before the end of his service, he was appointed the orchestra conductor.
+After his discharge from the British Army, Riklis graduated from the Academy of Music in piano and conducting.
 There he took courses under Igor Markevitch at the Mozarteum University of Salzburg from 1953–56.